shaloo/web3-user-personas/docs/personas/persona-13-ai-crypto-user.md

 * **Research & Refine:** Do your own research.
 Use this template to guide your design, documentation and product feature decisions.
 The lack of formal UX research reports in Web3 is a testament that this is an underexplored area where original research could provide significant competitive advantage.
 * **Design Philosophy:** Data heavy UX but insightful dashboards with customizable visualizations, backtest graphs, logs, and health metrics.
 Modular building DX blocks (compute, data, tokens) and an SDK so builders wire up agents quickly, low friction onboarding, and one click deployment.
 * **Communication Style:** Reach via research and active dev channels across GitHub, DevRel content, Discord, specialized forums, and technical webinars.
 Use notebooks, backtest reproducible examples, and compute cost breakdowns to build trust.
-Resonate with sovereignity mindset with protocol grants, hackathons, and data/model monetization case studies, establish thought leaderships on privacy and ethics by publishing whitepapers, hosting AMAs about FHE, privacy and agent governance.
+Resonate with sovereignty mindset with protocol grants, hackathons, and data/model monetization case studies, establish thought leaderships on privacy and ethics by publishing whitepapers, hosting AMAs about FHE, privacy and agent governance.
 AI focused crypto channels, performance driven marketing approach, educational content on automation and Web 4.0, integrate with industry consortiums (Fetch.ai partnered with Bosch to form a consortium for industrial applications of AI agents, while SingularityNET collaborated with Cardano and trialed AI in healthcare diagnostics with the Mayo Clinic).
-* **Product Features:** Essential features include single click agent deployment, rollback, flexible, secure and customizable AI agent policies, kill switches, audit trails and on-chain controls, governance UIs, token paymet rails and revenue splits, [verifiable compute, reasoning and performance](https://www.researchgate.net/publication/365377903_Applying_Artificial_Intelligence_in_Cryptocurrency_Markets_A_Survey),  built-in progressive disclosure that defaults to quick launch but also offers an “expert mode” for parameter tuning, model selection and API keys for composability.
+* **Product Features:** Essential features include single click agent deployment, rollback, flexible, secure and customizable AI agent policies, kill switches, audit trails and on-chain controls, governance UIs, token payment rails and revenue splits, [verifiable compute, reasoning and performance](https://www.researchgate.net/publication/365377903_Applying_Artificial_Intelligence_in_Cryptocurrency_Markets_A_Survey),  built-in progressive disclosure that defaults to quick launch but also offers an “expert mode” for parameter tuning, model selection and API keys for composability.
 No-code platform for launching AI agents that act asWeb3 AI Chatbot, Smart Contract Auditor, NFT Generator, Trading Assistant and evolve.
 Wealth coach that personalizes financial insights, strategies, and risk analysis.
 AI powered strategy marketplace, predictive analytics dashboard, cross-chain AI agent orchestration, automated compliance and reporting.

 ## See Also